NVIDIA/GenerativeAIExamples/docs/multimodal-data.md

 - Access the web interface for the chat server.
   Refer to [](./using-sample-web-application.md) for information about using the web interface.
-- Upload one or more PDF files with graphics, plots, and tables.
+- Upload one or more PDF and PPTX files with graphics, plots, and tables.
 - Enable the **Use knowledge base** checkbox when you submit a question.
-- Stop the containers by running `docker compose -f deploy/compose/rag-app-multimodal-chatbot.yaml down` and `docker compose -f deploy/compose/docker-compose-vectordb.yaml down`.
+- Stop the containers by running `docker compose -f deploy/compose/rag-app-multimodal-chatbot.yaml down` and `docker compose -f deploy/compose/docker-compose-vectordb.yaml --profile llm-embedding down`.